-This is a must-be effect of almost every zombie movie.
+This is a must-have effect in almost every zombie movie.
 The hero sees a person who is facing away.
 The hero approaches slowly (as does the camera), maybe trying to enter a conversation with that person.
 More often than not an unnerving music plays.
 When we come close enough, the person suddenly turns around, revealing decaying flesh, bloody teeth and a missing eye.
 Oh my God, it's a zombie!
 Cue the Scare Chord.

 - In Yu-Gi-Oh!, Bakura gets a moment of this while Yugi and his friends are looking for the door to the Pharaoh's memories.

-- Yugi has one of these in the manga, before the others knew about his second personality.
-As he's facing away from them (as Pharaoh), Joey notices something's off with him and lays a hand on his shoulder.
+- Yugi has one of these in the manga before the others knew about his second personality.
+As he's facing away from them (as Pharaoh), Jonouchi notices something's off with him and lays a hand on his shoulder.
 However as he turns around, he's reverted back to Yugi again.

 - In Yu-Gi-Oh!
-GX, when the duel zombie arc starts in season three, Juudai and his non-zombied friends find Shou, who has been missing.
+GX, when the duel zombie arc starts in season three, Judai and his non-zombied friends find Sho, who has been missing.
 He sits alone with his back to them, talking about how he was scared and alone.
-Juudai goes over to reassure him that everything's all right now.
-Cue Shou turning and revealing: he's one of the duel zombies too.
+Judai goes over to reassure him that everything's all right now.
+Cue Sho turning and revealing: he's one of the duel zombies too.

-- Subverted in Ghost In The Shell: The 2nd Gig.
+- Subverted in Ghost in the Shell: Stand Alone Complex 2nd Gig.
 Boma suspects that the Individual Eleven essay contains a computer virus, but the only way to be sure is to download it into his cyberbrain.
 There's a tense moment when he doesn't appear to respond to the others, in which we only see the back of his head.
 He turns out to be alright though.
 However the virus actually needs a specific trigger to activate, which happens a few minutes later.

 - Happens at least once in Uzumaki.

-- Happens in a nightmare Aya has in Ayashi no Ceres, shortly after the suicide of Miori.
+- Happens in a nightmare Aya has in Ceres, Celestial Legend, shortly after the suicide of Miori.
 In the dream, she sees her Love Interest Tooya on a beach with his back against her, but when he turns around, he turns into Miori's bleeding corpse.

 - In various incarnations of Batman, the villain Two-Face is sometimes revealed this way.